MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 [FeatureConfiguration MLC]: FeatureConfiguration.md

 > NOTE: <br>
-This documentation is intended for  **language engineers** who use the feature diagram languages.
+This documentation is intended for  **language engineers** who use the feature diagram language.
 The documentation for **modelers** is located **[here][Readme]**.

 # MontiCore Feature Diagram Language